openstack-infra/zuul/doc/source/zuul.rst

   Boolean value (``true`` or ``false``) that indicates whatever a job is voting or not.
 Default: ``true``.

+**tags (optional)**
+  A list of arbitrary strings which will be associated with the job.
+  Can be used by the parameter-function to alter behavior based on their presence on a job.
+If the job name is a regular expression, tags will accumulate on jobs that match.

 **parameter-function (optional)**
   Specifies a function that should be applied to the parameters before the job is launched.
 The function should be defined in a python file